slatedb/slatedb-website/docs/faq.md

 You can definitely use S3 as a key-value store.
 An object path would represent a key and the object its value.
 But then you pay one PUT per write, which gets expensive.

 To make writes cheaper, you will probably want to batch writes (write multiple key-value pairs in a single `PUT` call).
 Batched key-value pairs need to be encoded/decoded, and a sorted strings table (SST) is a natural fit.
-Once you have SSTs, an log-structured merge-tree (LSM) is a natural fit.
+Once you have SSTs, a log-structured merge-tree (LSM) is a natural fit.

 ## Why does SlateDB have a write-ahead log?